NOTICE: This article is outdated and undergoing a rewrite, please join us on the ARK Discord if you need further assistance.

 8. Getting Your First DARK Tokens

-After you are registered, go to the Devnet and paste your DARK address asking for some DARK tokens.
+After you are registered, go the

-When someone sends you some DARK tokens, you will notice that the balance has changed in your DARK account in the ARK client.
+Afterwards, you will notice that the balance has changed in your DARK account in the ARK client.
 Now it is time to register for a delegate so we can turn our node from a relay node to forging node.

 9. Registering a DARK Delegate